threatspec/threatspec_example_report/README.md

 $ threatspec report
 Generating report...

-The following threat model markdown report has been created:
+The following threat model visualisation image has been created: ThreatModel.md.png The following threat model markdown report has been created: ThreatModel.md

-    ThreatModel.md

-The following visualisation image used in the report has also been created:

-    ThreatModel.gv.png
 ```